THE BOOK OF SECOND PETER

 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.
 (II Peter 1:8)

-"In increasing measure."
-We have to work at them each day, the Lord helping us.
+“In increasing measure.”
+We must work at them each day, the Lord helping us.

 Is it possible to be ineffective and unproductive in our knowledge of Christ?
 Obviously it is.
-If we do not make the effort to add these seven virtues to our faith, it may be true of us that our knowledge of Christ has not profited us.
+If we do not make the effort to add these seven virtues to our faith, it’s possible that our knowledge of Christ has not profited us.

 But if anyone does not have them, he is nearsighted and blind, and has forgotten that he has been cleansed from his past sins.
 (II Peter 1:9)

 You know, it has been many years, as I have mentioned in previous writings, that the Lord Jesus first wakened me to the fact that current Christian preaching and teaching are not biblical.
 Christ emphasized to me that Christians are supposed to grow in righteousness each day.
 Divine grace is not God’s alternative to righteous behavior.

 Yet, this is just what we have made it.
 We do not reason with the unsaved, as Paul did with Felix, concerning righteousness, self-control, and the judgment to come.
 Rather, we speak of grace, the “rapture,” and eternal residence in Heaven.
 It is as though how we behave is not the issue, as if the only issue is a profession of belief in Jesus Christ.
 We do not tell the believers that if they do not add the seven virtues to their God-given faith, they are nearsighted and blind and have forgotten they were cleansed from past sins.
 We clearly are not preaching a balanced message.
 The moral condition of God’s people, and of the civil government for which they are the only light, reveals the overemphasis on the grace of forgiveness.

 We claim to believe in the inspiration of the Scriptures, but then we ignore them in favor of our traditions.